jules2689/trudeau/docs/2020-04-18/post_news.md

 a lot of canadiansmay say, status quo, this is just another 30-day extension.
 But it's interesting to watch what has been happening day in and day out with the questions by the media.
-Repeatedly reporters ask him to acknowledge what is in many ways think obvious to a lot of Canadians, particularly if you look at new York state right you, they say, sir, is it not apparent that the United States poses an enormous risk to us?and the Prime Minister does not want to acknowledge that, however self-evident that may be.
+Repeatedly reporters ask him to acknowledge what is in many ways think obvious to a lot of Canadians, particularly if you look at new York state right you, they say, sir, is it not apparent that the United States poses an enormous risk to us? and the Prime Minister does not want to acknowledge that, however self-evident that may be.
 I don't want to speculate on what's going on in the Prime Minister's mind, but there is a question whether he will provokethe United States.
 We have seen the government lurching around during the course of this outbreak as they're dealing with unexpected news from the United States.
 First there was a report of the United States putting troops on the border.
 Then there was donald trump possibly preventing 3m from sending the much-needed n95 masks to Canada.